KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 <h2>

 ## VII.
 Inverse Kinematics of Articulated Manipulator<a name="inverse-kinematics"></a></h2>
-Inverse Kinematics is same with the forward kinematics, they are used to make mechanical manipulator move.
+Inverse Kinematics is same with the Forward Kinematics, they are used to make mechanical manipulator move.
+The difference between them is that in Forward Kinematics, the given inputs are Joint Variables and by using the Homogeneous Transformation Matrix we will be able to get the output which is Position Vector.
+While in Inverse Kinematics, the given is the Position Vector and the output is Joint Variables
 ![INV1](https://github.com/KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/assets/157782959/2072741b-b4e9-48a5-b0cb-d4e277255611)
 ![INV2](https://github.com/KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/assets/157782959/dc018f20-ddf5-49e3-85a6-6bf237a15956)
 ![INV3](https://github.com/KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/assets/157782959/e62e87fb-ea0d-4131-9d43-433cc6b1e6db)